Home between cultures

 I was born and raised between cultures.

-I grew up with stories and pictures, unspoken melancholy and feeling like I was always in a balancing act.
+I grew up with stories and pictures, and an unspoken melancholy, feeling like I was always in a balancing act.
 I grew up in between mementos, different traditions and habits, sudden switches in language, different decorations and the smells of cooking at my grandparents house.

 “Because Alize helped me to look at myself, I was able to deal with myself better.”